duncandw/Howto-Install-neo4j-and-BloodHound-on-Ubuntu/README.md

 # Install BloodHound on Ubuntu
 Below is my experience of installing BloodHound on Ubuntu 18.04 Linux.

 For the context, my system is a notebook with both Windows 10 and Ubuntu 18.04 installed.
 I installed both Operating Systems in a dual-boot configuration because I want to prevent any performance trade-offs due to hypervisors etc.

-*I initially tried with Ubuntu 19.10 but I failed to get that working so I re-tried with 18.04.*
+*I initially tried with Ubuntu 19.10 but I failed to get that working so I tried again with 18.04 - not sure if that really makes the difference however.*

+### Computer CMOS setup and disk partitioning

 I started with wiping out the (256GB SSD) drive completely and configuring UEFI SecureBoot in the notebook CMOS setup.
 Then created a GPT Windows 10 bootable USB stick with Rufus and installed Windows 10 on a 125GB partition.
 Then created GPT Ubuntu 18.04 bootable USB stick with Rufus and installed Ubuntu on another 125GB partition.